Ballyliffin’s Glashedy Links – Young In Spirit, Mature In Outlook.

 I visited Ballyliffin for a first time in 2002 and found myself, and along with two other media colleagues, playing alongside Scotland’s Andrew Coltart in the Pro-Am ahead of the European Tour’s North-West of Ireland Open.
 Andrew eventually finishing runner-up to Sweden’s Adam Mednickson, and this after both Andrew and Adam kick-started their week with shock scores of 76 ahead of Adam winning at seven-under and Andrew sharing second with Italian Costantino Rocca five shots back.

-During the week in 2002 I was residing in a B & B virtually opposite the short roadway that leads to Ballyliffin, and so close I could walk each day to the course.
+During that week I was residing in a B & B virtually opposite the short roadway that leads to the Ballyliffin clubhouse, and so I had an easy walk each day to the course.

 I was also fortunate to be able to play the Old Links course that’s still in itself is a great links challenge at 6,45o yards off the white tees.
 The course is a classically old fashioned links layout but here at Ballyliffin the terrain tumbles and turns in all different directions.
-Though the Old Course still bristles with charm, character and curiosity.
+The Old Course continues to bristle with charm, character and curiosity.

 What I also liked about the Old Course is that 18th hole finishes right under the nose of all those looking down from the clubhouse – around the 57 second mark in this video hereunder of the course thanks to Foinse Golf.